 Then again, maybe the answer isn’t so mysterious:

-At one recent class, we’d been working on one of those impossible moves – volta por cima – a twisting, turning backbend.
+At one recent class, we’d been working on one of those impossible moves – volta por cima – a twisting, turning low-the-ground backbend.
 I got the chutzpah to try it in the roda and it wasn’t perfect and it was a little clumsy, but hell, I did it.
 I did it and the other people in class cheered me on – cheered – because they’d been struggling with it too.
 It really wasn’t all that impressive, but I was high, my body defying gravity – no, no – my body defying my brain.

 I am a superhero, I thought.
 I am amazing.